 Domestic Violence Attorney Michigan

 Domestic violence charges typically involve assault of a family member, including a spouse or child.
-However, a man or woman can be accused of domestic violence by a roommate or by a sexual partner.
+A man or woman can be accused of domestic violence by a roommate or by a sexual partner, however.

 The standard for charging someone with domestic violence is often lower than the standard for assault and other violent crimes.
 Even if there is no physical evidence of abuse, you could still be charged.
 You might also be charged even if your accuser wants to drop the charges.
 In such cases, police departments and prosecutors might continue to press charges.